-The Group relies on a number of highly experienced employees with detailed knowledge of the tobacco and nicotine industry, other areas of focus for the Group (including New Categories and Beyond Nicotine products (defined as products offering wellness and stimulation)) and the Group's business.
+The Group relies on a number of highly experienced employees with detailed knowledge of the tobacco and nicotine industry, other areas of focus for the Group, including New Categories and Beyond Nicotine products (defined as products offering wellbeing and stimulation) and the Group's business.
 Similarly, the Group is dependent on its ability to identify, attract, develop and retain such qualified personnel in the future.
 The Group is also dependent on external hires to ensure the Group is equipped with the right new business-critical capabilities and knowledge to accelerate transformation.
 BAT anticipates that this trend will continue and therefore the ability to continue to build awareness, increase reach and ultimately attract the new target audience remains a primary focus.

-The shift in employees' preferences and societal expectations post the coronavirus ("COVID-19") pandemic are leading to shorter tenures.
-Furthermore, broader economic and ESG trends may impact the Group's ability to retain key employees and may increase competition for highly talented employees.
+There are shifts in the career development expectations of employees, from a traditional one company long tenure approach to a much shorter tenure focused on critical experiences and challenges.
+Furthermore, broader economic and sustainability trends (e.g. the Group's delivery against sustainability related ambitions and volatility in remuneration outcomes linked to the Group's share price) may impact the Group's ability to retain key employees and may increase competition for highly talented employees.
 Whilst the Group is enhancing its effort on retaining critical capabilities and knowledge, building the right leadership behaviour and organisational culture, and focusing on employee development and engagement, the retention risk of experienced employees remains an area requiring management attention.
+Furthermore, the Group may fail to introduce appropriately leveraged and differentiated pay-for-performance for key employees, which exacerbates the risk of not retaining such key personnel and attracting appropriately skilled talent in the future.
+This also exposes the Group to the risk of not being able to conduct future succession planning successfully.

-If the Group is unable to retain its existing key employees or to attract and retain skilled talent in the future, critical positions may be left vacant, resulting in a failure to retain critical business knowledge required for its transformation, as well as adversely impacting the Group's results of operations, financial condition and achieving broader business objectives, such as its sustainability ambitions.
+If the Group is unable to retain its existing key employees, fails to attract and retain skilled talent in the future, critical positions may be left vacant, resulting in a failure to retain and advance critical business knowledge required for its transformation, as well as adversely impacting the Group's results of operations, financial condition and achieving broader business objectives, such as its sustainability ambitions.